olimorris/pyscoutfm/README.md

 You may find yourself tweaking your search results in Football Manager and re-generating scouting reports often.
 Below are some tips for doing this optimally:

+1. Players that are not fully scouted will not be rated accurately!
+If you play with attribute masking and they have an attribute of `-` then the tool will convert it to `1`.
+Also, if they have an attribute range of `7-11`, the tool will use `7`.

-1. Always export your Football Manager data to the same location.
+2. Always export your Football Manager data to the same location.
 The tool is smart enough to be able to load the most recent HTML file in a directory if you don't pass it an `import_path` parameter.

-2. You don't need to re-type your command in the Command Prompt/Terminal.
+3. You don't need to re-type your command in the Command Prompt/Terminal.
 Instead use the <kbd>Up</kbd> key to scroll through historical commands.

-3. Once the report has been generated, just refresh the webpage in the Browser.
+4. Once the report has been generated, just refresh the webpage in the Browser.
 The tool will always overwrite the `latest.html`.
 Don't worry though...it also saves a datetime stamped copy of the report as well.

 ## 🚀 Commands